 A new century and a new makeover – Sindy lost her tan and her adult looks and moved back towards her original teenage self.
 Sindy Petite was introduced, endorsed by the strap line – “Sindy – she’s just like me!”

-In 2013, to mark her 50th anniversary, Sindy has fully returned to her roots focusing on youth fashion, now leaving “Fairy Tales” behind her.
+Her 50th anniversary saw Sindy return to her roots focusing on youth fashion, now leaving “Fairy Tales” behind her.
 Much attention has been given to the design of the outfits and accessories, set off by one of her original sculpts, as presented in the 1970/80’s.
 This together with a fresh new face paint captures all of her original and natural beauty.

 The Sindy Look